aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 - Select "Console";

-- Type "sendQuizAnswer" in "Filter";
+- Type *"sendQuizAnswer"* in "Filter";

 - See the timed-metadata-feedback events including the question and the selected answer (see below).

 ![Screenshot of playing the test channel](./README_images/section2dot2_2.png)

-Every minute, the sample web player also assembles a playback QoS event and send to the the backend.
-To see the console output for these events, similar as above and
+Furthermore, the sample web player also assembles a playback QoS event and send to the the backend every minute.
+To see the console output for these events, similar as above,

-- Type "sendQoSEvent" in "Filter";
+- Type *"sendQoSEvent"* in "Filter";

-- See the playback QoS events which is a summary of the past minute's playback state (see below).
+- See the playback QoS events, each of which is a summary of the past minute's playback state (see below).

 ![Screenshot of playing the test channel](./README_images/section2dot2_3.png)